chigkim/logic-accessibility/index.md

 If it's record enabled enabled, VO should report as checked all time.

 ### Channel strip type
-In mixer, tracks header, inspector, VO can't tell if it's an instrument, aux, audio, and so on until you actually interact with the track and investigate the contents inside.
+In mixer, tracks header, inspector, VO can't tell if it's an instrument, aux, audio, and so on.

-VO users should be able to quickly go through mixer/tracks and hear the type of channel strip along with their names.
+VO users should hear their names along with their types when navigating across mixer/tracks area.

 ### Bypass
 When a plugin is activated, VO says "Bypass unchecked" in inspector and mixer, but it says "Bypass checked" in the plugin window.